TCDLA Current App

 You can mark or unmark the story as a favorite.
 Favorites can be accessed from the Favorites Index, and will remain on your device even after you have deleted the original story

 The app includes a simplified web browser.
-You can use the in-app browser to read entire news stories downloaded with the News Browser
+You can use the in-app browser to read entire news stories downloaded with the News Browser, or cases pulled back with the FlipWiki.

 Web Browser Slip Bar